JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ## Exclamation Points

 We love sharing our enthusiasm with an exclamation point!
-They can help keep communication light.
-Use them when needed.
+It can help keep communication light.
+Use it when needed.

 <br/>